LJTalks/journaling-app/README.md

 **Inspirational Quote** (Future Implementation): The first feature intended for the app was an uplifting or inspiring quote that would greet the user each day.
 This quote would set a positive tone, fostering gratitude and focus before diving into the journal entry.
 While I encountered challenges with integrating the API for this feature, it's a planned addition for future updates.

+**The main problem with journaling apps: you have to remember to open them.**
+We're about to introduce a pop up (Modal) to remind you, and assist you to set up "inspire Me Journal" as your home page on your preferred browser.
+Every time you open a new web browser window, you'll have a visual reminder to think about your next journal entry.

+The upcoming paid subsription version (£3/month) will email you once a day, at the time of your choice, reminding you that it's time to start your journal.
+You could even complete your journal by simply replying to that email.

 **API Integration for Inspirational Quotes**: Successfully implement the API to fetch daily inspirational quotes.

 **Enhanced Entry Management**: Add sorting, filtering, and search capabilities for journal entries.